caro46/Tetraploid_project/pipeline_summary.md

 ## 4- Sequence consensus: `racon`?
 The goal is to identify discrepancies between the reads and the "backbone" sequences.

 Either `pbdagon` or `racon`.  `pbdagon` requires `blasr` which can be tricky to install (not in the softwares described on computecanada but present in sspace-longread folder...) and haven't been successful with `pbdagon` installation. `racon` is a fairly new program that seems to have promising results.
-I used it previously t\when trying the `minimap/miniasm/racon` pipeline.
+I used it previously when trying the `minimap/miniasm/racon` pipeline.

 ## 5- Decontamination of the assembly